 This new puzzle is based on an 1881 oil-on-canvas painting by French artist Pierre-Auguste Renoir called the "Two Sisters" or "On the Terrace".
 The painting depicts a young woman and her younger sister seated outdoors with a small basket containing balls of wool.
 Renoir worked on the painting on the terrace of the Maison Fournaise, a restaurant located on an island in the Seine in Chatou, the western suburb of Paris.

 In today's puzzle we feature a barnyard during winter.
 The image is based on a painting from 1800s by Horatio Shaw.
 The painting features a red barn covered in snow, with a flock of sheep and some chickens gathered in front of it.
 A farmer is also depicted carrying a bundle of hay to feed the animals.
 The painting captures the quiet stillness and natural beauty of a winter day on the farm, while also conveying the hard work and perseverance required to tend to the animals during the harsh winter months.
 The painting's composition and use of colors create a peaceful and nostalgic atmosphere, inviting the viewer to appreciate the simplicity and beauty of rural life.

 Didn't find something you like?
-Don't worry we have thousands of online puzzle games in our gallery for both kids and adults alike.
+Don't worry we have thousands of other online puzzle games similar or better then "Hummingbird and Passionflowers" .